When is the right time to do crowdfunding?

 Turbo Crowd can reveal to you all the tricks of the crowdfunding trade, explain the capital-raising opportunities available to you, and provide you with practical support to carry out a successful crowdfunding campaign.

 When the MVP works, the first feedback from early adopters has been received, the first money has been raised, then it is time to validate the work done and try to enter the market.
-This phase of a startup's life cycle is referred to as the Early stage and is probably the ideal time to do crowdfunding.
+This phase of a startup's life cycle is referred to as the Early stage and it is probably the best moment to do crowdfunding.

 Indeed, at this point, the startup knows it has a market, has studied its potential numbers, and has a minimum of metrics and confidence with which to present itself to the outside world in a convincing way.
-Not only that: to do crowdfunding need a minimum of economic resources to invest, a team to engage, marketing and sales processes to put in place to serve the investor search.
+Not only that: crowdfunding requires a minimum of economic resources to invest, a team to engage, and marketing and sales processes to put in place to serve the search for investors.
 That is why there is a need to have gone through the initial break-in period.

-The crowdfunding for startup Early stage then becomes a perfect springboard to land on the market with sufficient energy, visibility and resources and a loyal customer base.
+Crowdfunding for Early stage startups then becomes a perfect springboard to land on the market with sufficient energy, visibility and resources and a loyal customer base.

-Crowdfunding, however, can also be an excellent capital raising option for the stage startup Growth, that is, companies that now have a solid product or service and are looking to expand and scale the business.
+Crowdfunding, however, can also be an excellent capital raising option for startups in the Growth stage, that is, companies that now have a solid product or service and are looking to expand and scale the business.
 The same is also true for companies that have emerged from startup status and have become SMEs or large companies.
 Crowdfunding, in fact, is not just a capital raising but a marketing tool that can act as an enabler or accelerator for processes of growth, diversification, internationalization, innovation, repositioning, etc.

 The benefits of crowdfunding at the right time

-Placing crowdfunding at the right time of a funding strategy medium- and long-term of an enterprise allows it to maximize its benefits and complement online capital raising from the "crowd" with more traditional financing instruments-for example venture capital funds or loans-so as to support the company's growth at a sustained and uninterrupted pace.
+Placing crowdfunding at the right time in a company's medium- to long-term financing strategy allows it to maximize its benefits and complement online capital raising from the “crowd” with more traditional financing tools-for example, venture capital funds or loans-so as to support the company's growth at a sustained and uninterrupted pace.

-- Improvement of the reputation of the company from a credit perspective or access to traditional financing.
+• Improving the company's reputation for credit or access to traditional financing.

 The right time for crowdfunding is not enough